 The Driver is a Real Dentist?

 Then why use the Dentist term?
 Why not use another profession?
-According to information circulating on the Internet, especially among racing fans, before the IMSA race at Sebring this year, there was indeed a dentist who was also a racer.
+According to information circulating on the Internet, especially among racing fans, before the IMSA race at Sebring in 2023, there was indeed a dentist who was also a racing driver.

 Until now I have not found the name of the racer who also works as a dentist.
 If I find it I will definitely update the information here!

 The new "dentist" has emerged on the IMSA 2024 Rolex 24 at Daytona.
 An X account named @NotFifthGear expressed his disappointment on an LMP2 car that has made so many mistakes in the race.

 yeah dude get him out of the car pic.twitter.com/2SK5NT5Dro— Fifth Gear (@NotFifthGear) January 27, 2024

 Some comments also confirmed that the same car makes too many mistakes and asked for the car to be removed from the race.

 - McLaren Successfully Recruits Red Bull's Chief Engineering Officer, Rob Marshall

 - FIA and Formula 1 polemic about Andretti-Cadillac joining F1

 - Origins of Lewis Hamilton's "Hammertime" on Team Radio - The Story